New-Languages-for-NLP/course-materials/w2/config.md

 The `config.cfg` file is similar in many ways to the `project.yml` file.
 It offers a stable place to record your model's parameters and settings.

 - It has an `[nlp]` section that contains settings for the NLP object.
+If you don't have any named entity data, you may want to edit this line: `pipeline = ["tok2vec","tagger","parser","ner"]` to remove `"ner"`.

 - There is a `[components]` section with settings for each individual component in the pipeline.
 This section is especially useful for custom components and for deviating from spaCy default configurations.
 - The `[training]` section contains various hypterparameters that can be changed, such as seed, dropout, and evaluation frequency.